 \subsubsection{Brain Tumor Segmentation (BraTS) Dataset}

-The dataset includes about 300 multi-modal (T1, T1c, T2, and FLAIR) MRI scans from $274$ brain tumor patients (some patients have multiple MRI scans) \cite{menze2014multimodal}.
-The dataset is divided into two main types of tumors, low-grade gliomas (LGG) and high-grade gliomas (HGG).
+The Brain Tumor Segmentation (BraTS) dataset is available as part of the \href{http://braintumorsegmentation.org/}{MICCAI BraTS Challenge}.
+The dataset includes about 300 multi-modal (T1, T1c, T2, and FLAIR) MRI scans from $274$ brain tumor patients (some patients have multiple MRI scans) \citep{menze2014multimodal}.
+The dataset is divided into two main types of tumors: low-grade gliomas (LGG) and high-grade gliomas (HGG).
 We focus on the more challenging HGG dataset in our experiments.
-The pre-processing steps include (1) normalizing data to reduce the image bias, (2) deleting images that do not include any tumor structure, and (3) cropping each image to the size of $240 \times 240$ pixels.
+The pre-processing steps include: 1) normalizing data to reduce the image bias; 2) deleting images that do not include any tumor structure; and 3) cropping each image to the size of $240 \times 240$ pixels.
 The input data size for each sample in the dataset is $240 \times 240 \times 4$ pixels, where the last number represents the four modalities, i.e., T1, T1c, T2, and FLAIR.
-All three networks (U-Net, Bayes U-Net, and VMP U-Net) are trained to segment $5$ different labels in the HGG MRIs, i.e., normal tissue (label $0$), necrosis (label $1$), edema (label $2$), non-enhancing tumor (label $3$), and enhancing tumor (label $4$).
-In most clinical applications, generally, three tumor regions are considered for evaluating the results of segmentation, (1) whole tumor (labels 1, 2, 3 and 4), (2) tumor core (labels 1, 3 and 4), and (3) enhancing tumor region (label 4) \cite{menze2014multimodal}.
+All four networks (U-Net, Bayes U-Net, and SUPER U-Net) are trained to segment $5$ different labels in the HGG MRIs, i.e., normal tissue (label $0$), necrosis (label $1$), edema (label $2$), non-enhancing tumor (label $3$), and enhancing tumor (label $4$).
+In most clinical applications, generally, three tumor regions are considered for evaluating the results of segmentation: whole tumor (labels 1, 2, 3 and 4), tumor core (labels 1, 3 and 4), and enhancing tumor region (label 4) \citep{menze2014multimodal}.